-SEPTEMBER 2015 UPDATE: Please be advised that the Federal Emergency Management Agency (FEMA) has released new Flood Insurance Rate Maps, (FIRM) that will go into effect on March 2, 2016.
-These are official maps of the community, on which the Administrator has delineated both the special hazard areas and the risk premium zones applicable to our community, including a graphical representation of Special Flood Hazard Areas, flood hazard risk zones, 0.2% chance floodplain areas and other flood related information.
+The Federal Emergency Management Agency (FEMA) released new Flood Insurance Rate Maps (FIRM) that went into effect on March 2, 2016.
+These are official maps of the community, on which the Administrator has delineated both the special hazard areas and the risk premium zones applicable to our community, including a graphical representation of Special Flood Hazard Areas, flood hazard risk zones, 0.2% chance floodplain areas, and other flood related information.
 No significant changes have been made to the flood hazard data on the preliminary and/or revised preliminary copies of the FIRM for Montgomery County.
 Anyone in Cheltenham Township with a mortgage from a federally-regulated lender, whose property in any way encroaches a Special Flood Hazard Area (SFHA), is required to carry flood insurance.
 Flood insurance is available through the National Flood Insurance Program (NFIP), which is a federally underwritten program, provided by insurance companies through licensed insurance agents.

-As part of this process, in 2014 Cheltenham Township amended and adopted a Floodplain Conservation District Ordinance, accessible on the Township website at http://ecode360.com/6449166, which incorporated certain minimum requirements that are essential in order for the community to participate in the NFIP.
+As part of this process, in 2014, Cheltenham Township amended and adopted a Floodplain Conservation District Ordinance, accessible in the Township municipal code, which incorporated certain minimum requirements that are essential in order for the community to participate in the NFIP.
 This Ordinance is part of Article XXI of Chapter 295 of the Zoning Ordinance, section 153 through 162.25.
-As part of the Letter of Final Map Determination, the Township will be making minor changes to its Ordinance, to be consistent with the FIRMs that go into effect on March 2, 2016, and is also required to have these changes adopted by an enforceable Ordinance prior to the March 2, 2016 effective date.
-The public hearing for the adoption of the revisions to the Ordinance is scheduled for February 17, 2016.
-These revisions can be accessed from the Township website at http://cheltenham.municipalcms.com/docview.aspx?docid=21934.
+As part of the Letter of Final Map Determination, the Township made minor changes to its Ordinance, to be consistent with the FIRMs that went into effect on March 2, 2016.

 To determine whether your property is in the Floodplain, please click on the link for the map services center at http://msc.fema.gov/portal and type in your property address.
 Use the view map option or the interactive map on the left of the location map to access your property.
 This page also provides the option to save this information for your records.